mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Research on making computing inclusive highlights the value personal expression within the process as a motivational factor [@robertson_making_2012; @robertson_adventure_2007].

-Kafai and Burke also address the  of gender identities and game design 2014).
-They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
-Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

 **Race related identities**